 The Alzheimer’s Association offers dozens of fact sheets and brochures.
 Click here for an alphabetical listing.

-Many of our brochures and booklets are available to order by mail.
+Many of our family care guides, brochures and booklets are available to order by mail.
 Please contact us at 800.272.3900 to place an order.

 We offer many educational programs each year that address the specific interests of the general public, individuals with the disease and their families.